-Steven is a 26 year male who is single and ready to mingle (he told us to put that).
+Steven is a 26-year male who is single and ready to mingle (he told us to put that).
 All jokes aside, Steven is currently a Research & Development (R&D) Engineer for a lithium-ion battery company.
 He works with electric vehicles, helping to shift our needs away from fossil fuel dependence.
 When he isn’t smooth talking the ladies, he enjoys hiking, camping, playing basketball, and playing board games.

 What does ‘sustainability’ mean to you?

-Sustainability is being conscious about my impact and living in a way to offset it.
+Sustainability is being conscious of my impact and living in a way to offset it.
 As an R&D Engineer, I’m focused on resource management.
 My company finds ways to move from fossil fuels and shift towards renewable energy.
 Knowing how limited our resources are has allowed me to reflect on my impact because once our resources are gone, the effects will not be reversible.

 How do you personally incorporate sustainability into your life?

 I don’t read papers or forums about sustainability, but I do try to be conscious of my surroundings and our resources.
 Water is limited in California so I’m very conscious about water conservation.
 I don’t take long showers at home.
-At restaurants I don’t ask for more water than I need.
+At restaurants, I don’t ask for more water than I need.
 In other ways, I’ll recycle at home or I’ll compost when there are bins available.

 What do you think is misleading about sustainability?

 Well, sustainability has varying degrees.
 It is important to realize that a lot of the things we do now may not be considered “sustainable” five to ten years from now.
 As technology and research continue to make groundbreaking advances, people as a whole have to adopt new practices.
-For example, five years ago, San Jose passed a law in support of reusable bags by charging people for plastic bags –– and eventually the entire state of California followed suit.
+For example, five years ago, San Jose passed a law in support of reusable bags by charging people for plastic bags –– and eventually, the entire state of California followed suit.
 Someday, the same practice may take place where restaurants may charge additional fees for people who want disposable cups in support of reusable cups.
 From a technological standpoint, solar panel efficiency is growing at an exponential rate.
 Ten years from now, the current state of the art solar panels may be deemed “inefficient” and considered less sustainable.

 “By not doing something, we are contributing to the problem … Issues can only move forward because everyone is combating it together.”